Pickup on South Street

-Pickup on South Street is a 1953 Cold War spy film noir written and directed by Samuel Fuller, and released by the 20th Century Fox studio.
-The film stars Richard Widmark, Jean Peters, and Thelma Ritter.
-It was screened at the Venice Film Festival in 1953.
+Pickup on South Street is a 1953 American spy film noir written and directed by Samuel Fuller, and starring Richard Widmark, Jean Peters, and Thelma Ritter.
+Widmark plays a pickpocket who unwittingly steals a covert microfilm sought by foreign agents.
+The film combines elements of the traditional crime film noir with Cold War-era espionage drama.
+It was released by 20th Century-Fox.

+The film was screened at the 14th Venice International Film Festival, where it won the Bronze Lion.
+Thelma Ritter's performance earned her an Academy Award nomination for Best Supporting Actress.
 In 2018, Pickup on South Street was selected for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant."